Tax Planning in Hayward, CA

 • Review the Retirement Plans You Offer Employees —

-Providing retirement plans such as 401(k)s, 403(b)s, or other defined contribution plans is an effective way to reduce tax liability.
+Setting up retirement plans like 401(k)s, 403(b)s, and similar options can help reduce tax obligations.
 The "SECURE" Act of 2019 changed retirement plan rules for both small and large employers, so it’s wise to consult a financial advisor in Hayward, CA about how these changes impact tax planning.

 • Have Your Family Work For The Business —